SweetSea-ButImNotSweet/PrintWithColor/ReadMe.md

 # **PrintWithColor**

 A tiny Python wrapper that enhances the print() syntax by enabling text coloring on the screen.

-> **NOTE 1:** This ReadMe.md file which you are seeing or reading here is in English, but the Vietnamese version is also available!
-If you want to see it,  [click here!](https://github.com/SweetSea-ButNotSweet/PrintWithColor/blob/master/ReadMe_VI.md)
+(Use with Colorama)

+# WARNING: END OF SUPPORT!
+Hello there!
+This project is made in a little free time.
+Since it can be useful, but I think the syntax still complex and I want to rewrite this project

+For who are using this wrapper will not be affected anything, but I will not update anymore!
+So if you are by chance see this project, you can install but not recommended

+This project is read-only **FOREVER**<br>I wish I could have more free time, but now I can't.
+Sorry!

+> **NOTE 1:** Bạn muốn đọc file README bằng tiếng Việt à?[Nhấn vào đây!](https://github.com/SweetSea-ButNotSweet/PrintWithColor/blob/master/ReadMe_VI.md)

-> **NOTE 2:** All the comment in the source code still not translated completely, it may have some errors.<br>You don't understand something?
+> **NOTE 2:** All the comments in the source code still not translated completely, it may have some errors.<br>You don't understand something?
 Just ask me in [Issues](https://github.com/SweetSea-ButNotSweet/PrintWithColor/issues), and I will try to read and answer all :smile:<br>Thanks

 # **Installion**
 To install this package via PyPi, type like this command below to the Terminal or Command Prompt: